trusted-liar/my-carousel/README.md

 # my-carousel
-This is a basic carousel which is fluid.
+This is a basic carousel build using `jquery`.
+It is fluid.
 You can set a few options.
 Hope it helps you out.
 You can comment and I'll help you out as much as I could :)

 Your comments are appreciated.